 Imperial Valley College is part of the Imperial Community College District.
-In December 2011, new trustee areas were formed.
-Now residents will vote for candidates in their trustee area.

 The Imperial Community College District's Board of Trustees is an independent policy-making body that reflects the public interest in board activities and decisions.
 A seven-member Board of Trustees is elected by trustee area.